-Set amid gorgeous green mountains 24km northeast of Armenia, this small town survives on coffee production, trout farming and, increasingly, tourists, who are drawn by its quaint streets, typical paisa architecture and its proximity to the spectacular Valle de Cocora.
+Set amid gorgeous green mountains 24km northeast of Armenia, this small town survives on coffee production, trout farming and tourists, the last drawn by its quaint streets, typical paisa architecture and its proximity to the spectacular Valle de Cocora.
 It was founded in 1850, and is one of the oldest towns in Quindío.

 The main drag is Calle Real (Carrera 6), which is full of artesanías (local craft stalls) and restaurants.
 At the end of the street are stairs leading up to Alto de la Cruz, a hill topped with a cross.
 From here you'll see the verdant Valle de Cocora and the mountains that surround it.
 If the skies are clear (usually only early in the morning), you can spot the snowcapped tops of the volcanoes on the horizon.